Children's Hospital is part of the UPMC family.

 Dr. Soltys explained that the enzyme deficiency made it impossible for Kennedy to process protein in an efficient way.
 This caused a build-up of toxic substances in her body that contributed to degenerative neurological effects.
 A liver transplant could correct the problem, but, because of the way the organ donor list functions, Kennedy would not have a very good chance at securing a deceased donor liver.
 The organ allocation system is controlled by an impartial algorithm that doesn't take into account extremely rare diseases like AdoHcy deficiency.
 According to the computer, Kennedy's liver was healthy.
 Living-donor liver transplant was looking like the best possible solution.

 Living-donor liver transplant is a major operation, performed by the most experienced transplant teams.
-Children's Hospital of Pittsburgh of UPMC has performed more pediatric liver transplants than any other center in the United States, and its survival rates are significantly higher than the national average.
+UPMC Children's Hospital has performed more pediatric liver transplants than any other center in the United States, and its survival rates are significantly higher than the national average.
 Since 1997, Children's has performed more than 125 living-donor liver transplants.
 Also, Children's transplant team has performed more liver transplants for patients with metabolic disease than any other hospital, including adult facilities.

 In contrast to traditional deceased-donor liver transplants, a living-donor transplant enables a healthy donor to give part of his or her liver to the person who needs it.
 The donor's liver then regenerates, and the donated portion grows into its new home in the recipient's body.
 The procedure is complex and demanding, but outcomes are favorable.
 The challenge lies in finding a suitable donor.